EMJzero/COaT_Project/README.md

 The main conventions followed while developing the tests were:

-- Write the program as a function, its call-graph will be entirely synthesized.
-Lets call it "root function".
+- **Write the program as a function**, its call-graph will be entirely synthesized.
+Lets call it "top function".
-- Within the code to be synthesized, avoid using arrays whose size is not known at compile-time.
+- Within the code to be synthesized, **use only arrays whose size is known at compile-time**.
-- Within the code to be synthesized, avoid using I/O related instructions, only rely on the pointers given as parameters or return.
+- Within the code to be synthesized, **avoid using I/O related instructions** (no printf and alike), only rely on the pointers given as parameters or return.
-- Within the code to be synthesized, avoid avoid using recursion, convert it into iteration.
+- Within the code to be synthesized, avoid **avoid using recursion**, convert it into iteration.
-- From the root function, to return a scalar values you can utilize "return", otherwise pass as argument a pointer to an array where the results will be written, avoid using "malloc".
+- From the top function, to return a scalar values you can utilize "return", otherwise pass as argument a pointer to an array where the results will be written, avoid using "malloc".
-- Utilize TAFFO's annotations only within the root function and other functions it calls, do not annotate the root function's definition itself, this way the floating-point to fixed-point and viceversa conversion will be synthesized as well.
+- Utilize TAFFO's annotations only within the top function and other functions it calls, do not annotate the top function's definition itself, this way the floating-point to fixed-point and viceversa conversion will be synthesized as well.
-- An effective method is, as the first thing in the root function, to copy over every received floating-point argument that you intend to convert into another instance of the same type that is annotated with TAFFO.
+- An effective approach to write the top function is, as the first thing within it, to copy over every received floating-point argument that you intend to convert into another instance of the same data structure that is, however, annotated with TAFFO.
 Then continue to use this new instance withing the function.
 - Optionally, write a test-main that utilizes such function, giving it realistic inputs and printing the results.

+### Common issues:

+The most common issues solved while developing the tests were:

+- If **PandA-Bambu could not find the specified top function** check the name's correctness within the IR file, and if withing the IR file the function is specified as "internal" alter that to "dso_local".
+- If **PandA-Bambu could not find the implementation for some function(s)** check that any compiler flag relative to libraries to link is passed through to PandA-Bambu.
+This is often the case for "math.h".
+If the funciton in question is "fmuladd" run `remove_fmuladd.py <path/to/.ll>`.
+If it is any other LLVM intrinsic function you will have to manually modify the IR to remove it.
-If Verilator's simulation fails, utilize verbosity level 4 "-v 4" and check which outputs differ from expected ones.
-Likely the cause is too-large floating point values, try reducing the upper and lower bounds for values used in the testbenches below those specified in TAFFO's "scalar(range())".
-Alternatively ensure the "--libm-std-rounding" option is specified for PandA-Bambu, as it forces the usage of correct (but more costly) functions of "math.h".<br>
+- If **Verilator's simulation fails**, utilize verbosity level 4 `-v 4` and check which outputs differ from expected ones.
+One likely cause might be too-large floating point values, try reducing the upper and lower bounds for values used in the testbenches below those specified in TAFFO's `scalar(range())`.
+Alternatively ensure the `--libm-std-rounding` option is specified for PandA-Bambu, as it forces it to use the correct (but more costly) implementations of "math.h"'s functions.
-Since you are forced to use array lengths known at compile time, even when not making use of an entire array, make sure to initialize it to valid values (usually 0), this is especially true for testbench values.
+- A single **"stoull" printed after a simulation error** means that there is a scalar value written as an array (with curly braces) in the testbench values, remove the braces.
+- If **verilator returns a size error** check that testbenches initialize all the function parameters even if they are not fully utilized, as their size must be static at compile time and they must be entirely specified, regardless of wheather or not they are fully utilized.
+- If **the simulation could not find some parameter**, remember that when you give PandA-Bambu the IR file, it expects parameters progressively named as PdN (where N usually starts at 5), while if it is given the C file it expectes parameter named as in it.
+Check the testbenches accordingly to this, use the error printed to adjust the initial value of N if needed.
+- If you PandA-Bambu gives a **clang frontend error** the cause might be one of:
+    - You have some arrays whose size is not static at compile time withing the function(s) to be synthesized.

-Currently when TAFFO converts a floating point division in fixed point it is very likely that integer types larger than "i64", like "i96" and "i128", will be used in the IR.
-Such values cannot be currently handled by PandA-Bambu, resulting in a clang frontend error.
+    - Currently when TAFFO converts a floating point division in fixed point it is very likely that integer types larger than "i64", like "i96" and "i128", will be used in the IR.
+Such values cannot be currently handled by PandA-Bambu, resulting in the clang frontend error.
 In the next paragraph an option to prevent their usage is given, but if the division's operands are too small, it might result in division-by-0 exceptions.
 As of now the only solution to such issues is disabling TAFFO's optimization on the dividend and divisor variables with `__attribute__((annotate("scalar(disabled)")))`.

 ### CLI commands overview